Dr. Tamara Zach

 • Seizures or convulsions

-• Memory problems, confusion, or difficulty concentrating
+• Memory problems, confusion, or trouble concentrating

 • Sensitivity to light or noise